Optimal learning with Bernstein Online Aggregation

 \subsection{Optimal learning for Problem (MS)}

-The BOA procedure is optimal for Problem (C) and the optimal rate of convergence is also valid in the general stochastic context.
+The BOA procedure is optimal for Problem (C) and the optimal rate of convergence is also valid in any stochastic environment on the excess of mean predictive risk.
 To turn to Problem (MS), we restrict our study to the context of Lipschitz strongly convex losses with iid observations.
-In the iid context, $(X_t,Y_t)$ are iid copies of $(X,Y)$ and the learners are assumed to be constant $f_j=f_{j,t}$, $t\ge 0$, $1\le j\le M$.
-We then have $ (n+1)^{-1}R_{n+1}(f_j)=R( f_j)=\E[\ell(Y,f_j(X))]$.
-It is always preferable to convert any online learner $\hat f$ to a batch learner by averaging

-as an application of Jensen inequality gives $ R(\bar f)\le (n+1)^{-1}R_{n+1}(\hat f) $.
-Remind that from \cite{tsybakov:2003} the optimal rate for Problem (MS) is a fast rate of convergence $\log(M)/n$.
-Such fast rates cannot be obtained without regularity assumption on the loss $\ell$, see \cite{lecue:2007,audibert:2009}.
-In the sequel $\ell:\R^2\to\R$ is a loss function satisfying the following assumption called {\bf (LIST)} after \cite{kakade:tewari:2008} \begin{description} \item[(LIST)] the loss function $\ell$ is $C_\ell$-strongly convex and $C_b$-Lipschitz continuous in its second coordinate on a convex set $\mathcal C\subset \R$. \end{description} Recall that a function $g$ is $c$ strongly convex on $\mathcal C\subset \R$ if there exists a constant $c>0$ such that
+Remind that from \cite{tsybakov:2003,rigollet:2012} the optimal rate for Problem (MS) is a fast rate of convergence $\log(M)/n$.
+Such fast rates cannot be obtained without regularity assumptions on the loss $\ell$ that force it to behave locally like the square loss, see for instance \cite{audibert:2009}.
+In the sequel $\ell:\R^2\to\R$ is a loss function satisfying the assumption called {\bf (LIST)} after \cite{kakade:tewari:2008} \begin{description} \item[(LIST)] the loss function $\ell$ is $C_\ell$-strongly convex and $C_b$-Lipschitz continuous in its second coordinate on a convex set $\mathcal C\subset \R$. \end{description} Recall that a function $g$ is $c$ strongly convex on $\mathcal C\subset \R$ if there exists a constant $c>0$ such that